 Our Patron Saint

-We are dedicated to St. John the Evangelist, the Beloved Disciple of Jesus who wrote the Gospel of John and three New Testament Epistles.
-He also wrote the Book of Revelation.
-In St. John’s Gospel, Jesus tells his Apostles, “Henceforth I call you not servants; for the servant knoweth not what his lord doeth: but I have called you friends” (John 15:15).
+We are dedicated to St. John the Evangelist, the Beloved Disciple of Jesus who wrote the Gospel of John, three New Testament Epistles, and the Book of Revelation.
+In St. John’s Gospel, Jesus tells his Apostles, “No longer do I call you servants, for a servant does not know what his master is doing; but I have called you friends” (John 15:15).
 That’s how we want St. John’s to be, a group of friends of the Lord Jesus and of one another.

 The Mission of Our Church